 Frequently Asked Questions

 A careful cleanup is critical after you wet brine your turkey.
 First, make sure to wash your hands thoroughly and frequently throughout the entire process.
-Next, you should scrub your sink with super hot water and lots of soap after you rinse the turkey.
+Next, you should sanitize your sink with super-hot water and lots of soap after you rinse the turkey.
 If your turkey dripped on your countertops at all, make sure you use a sanitizing cleaner to disinfect it as well.
 Your brining bucket will also require a deep cleaning with scalding hot water, lots of soap, and a scrubbing sponge.

 A flavorful, brined turkey will certainly be the star of your Thanksgiving spread, but you still need to serve stellar sides.
 Check out my ultimate list of Thanksgiving Side Dishes for inspiration.
 You’ll find cranberries, stuffing, potatoes, vegetables, and so much more!